-- NB 1 Teacher/examiners are reminded that if there are two elements in a task and only one is completed, then a maximum of one mark only may be awarded. - 2 When awarding marks, teacher/examiners should start at the bottom of the mark scheme and work upwards: - 0 = nothing of worth communicated - 1 = partial communication - 2 = all points communicated but with some linguistic inaccuracies meaning clear - 3 = meaning clear and accurately conveyed. - 3 Short utterances, if appropriate, can be worth three marks especially true in Role Play A.
+- NB 1 Teacher/examiners are reminded that if there are two elements in a task and only one is completed, then a maximum of one mark only may be awarded. - 2 When awarding marks, teacher/examiners should start at the bottom of the mark scheme and work upwards: - 0 = nothing of worth communicated - 1 = partial communication - 2 = all points communicated but with some linguistic inaccuracies meaning clear - 3 = meaning clear and accurately conveyed. - 3 Short utterances, if appropriate, can be worth three marks - especially true in Role Play A.

-TABLE B - Tests 2 and 3: Topic Conversation and General Conversation (2 x 30 marks)
+TABLE B - Tests 2 and 3: Topic Conversation and General Conversation (2 x 30 main

-- Scale (a) Comprehension/responsiveness.
-This assesses the candidate's response in terms of comprehension of the teacher/examiner, immediacy of reaction/response, fluency of response, presentation of material in the topic. - Scale (b) This assesses the linguistic content of the candidate's answers in terms of the complexity, accuracy and range of structures, vocabulary and idiom.
+- www.papaCambridge.com Scale (a) Comprehension/responsiveness.
+This assesses the candidate's response in te comprehension of the teacher/examiner, immediacy of reaction/response, fluent response, presentation of material in the topic. - This assesses the linguistic content of the candidate's answers in terms of the accuracy, Scale (b) complexity and range of structures, vocabulary and idiom.